-- General requirements (see Section 2 of this Code of Practice) - Works adjacent to or in flowing water
+- General requirements (see Section 2 of this Code of Practice)

+- Works adjacent to or in flowing water

-Culverts and structures
+- Culverts and structures

-Drain bank maintenance and battering
+Drain maintenance and battering

-Drain bank re-construction and battering is undertaken to re-establish a drain alignment and/or to stabilise channel banks.
-Generally, the activity involves excavation, placement, compaction, and shaping of material to blend in with the surrounding area.
-In some instances, importation of fill material may be required.
+Drain re-construction and battering is undertaken to re-establish a drain alignment and/or to stabilise channel banks.
+Generally the activity involves excavation, placement, compaction and shaping of material to blend in with the surrounding area.
+In some instances importation of fill material may be required.
 On completion of the earthworks, revegetation of the worksite is undertaken to provide a protective surface in order to mitigate erosion and scour.

 As a maintenance function, this activity can be required as part of restoration work following lateral bank erosion or flood damage.

-Work should be planned to enable sufficient time for grass re-establishment in favourable weather conditions.
-This activity must be avoided during the īnanga spawning season if the works are in spawning habitat.
-Aim to complete this work well in advance of the spawning season so vegetation can re-establish to provide for better spawning habitat.
+Further, stopbanks may be found to have batters steeper than the scheme design batter, which can occur due to stock or vehicle damage, and in older schemes where construction tolerances were inconsistent.

-If works are undertaken when grass re-establishment may be difficult, consideration should be given to the use of hydroseeding and/or irrigation to facilitate timely, good-quality grass strike to minimise potential for batter erosion and scour.
-Consideration to planting appropriate native species must be given where site conditions allow.
-Consider deploying straw bales if vegetation has been cleared in īnanga spawning habitat and grass will not regrow in time for the spawning season (March to June inclusive).
+Work should be planned to enable sufficient time for grass re-establishment in favourable weather conditions (typically autumn).
+If works are undertaken when grass re-establishment may be difficult, consideration should be given to use of hydroseeding and / or irrigation to facilitate timely, good-quality grass strike to minimise potential for batter erosion and scour.